ryedin/site/_posts/2016-04-21-scheduled-tasks.md

 To actually collate the data and send the email, it is highly likely the tool you would look to first would be [Rake](https://github.com/ruby/rake).
 Once you had written and tested your Rake task, how would you tell convox how and, more importantly when to run your task?
 Well I'll tell you; with **labels**.

-As you can see in the following example we simply add a label with a crontab entry in the following format: `- convox.cron.{YOUR TASK ID HERE}=0 * * * ? {YOUR TASK COMMAND HERE}`.
+As you can see in the following example we simply add a label with a crontab entry in the following format: `- convox.cron.{YOUR TASK ID HERE}=0 8 * * ? {YOUR TASK COMMAND HERE}`.
+This tells Convox to run the task at 8am every day.
 You can see how that would look in our example below.

 ```
 web: